 - Age: 35

 - Assumption University

-- Master’s, Management in Organization Development and Management
+- Master’s, Management in Organization Development & Management

 Goals & Dreams